DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 - ZIP/postal code
 - Search width - Typical or Narrow
 - Active - No / Yes

+## Prerequisites
+The following setup are [prerequisites](../../Setup/ABN/ABN-lookup-and-validation.md) for ABN lookup and validation:
+- Register for Web API
+- Setup ABN validation providers
+- Setup legal entity to use the ABN validation provider

 ## Vendors
 Go to **Accounts payable > Vendors > All vendors** and select the applicable Vendor.
 Choose either of the following: <br>